Listening to music while driving or in the passenger seat is one of the best ways to fight off boredom.

 How to Add a Bluetooth Receiver to Your Car?

-You can add Bluetooth support in your car for both calls and music streaming by adding a Bluetooth receiver to your vehicle’s radio.
+You can add Bluetooth support in your car for both calls and music streaming by adding a Bluetooth receiver (link to Amazon) to your vehicle’s radio.

-Simply plug the receiver into the 3.5-millimeter (1.14-inch) auxiliary plug or input jack and pair your phone with it.
-The jack is usually located around the center controls or center console.
+Simply plug the receiver into the 3.5-millimetre (1.14-inch) auxiliary plug or input jack and pair your phone with it.
+The jack is usually located around the centre controls or centre console.

 Don’t forget to switch the audio source on your car’s radio screen to AUX IN.